ll2909/lobascioITASEC25/README.md

 * Train the model using .csv files or preprocessed PyTorch TensorDataset files (.pt) as input, and preprocess the data using scikit-learn QuantileTransformer (only with .csv)
 * Run inference tests using .csv files or preprocessed PyTorch TensorDataset files (.pt) as input
 * Explain predictions using Shapley Values (SHAP) and visualize using the beeswarm plot.
 Note: works only with TensorDataset files (.pt)

+To change settings, modify the file __config.conf__ according to the mode you're using.